-- (1) These stock-settled stock appreciation rights are subject to a five-year cliff vesting schedule and become vested and exercisable on October 28, - (2) These stock-settled stock appreciation rights are subject to a five-year cliff vesting schedule and become vested and exercisable on October 27, 2019. - (3) These stock-settled stock appreciation rights are subject to a five-year cliff vesting schedule and become vested and exercisable on October 26, 2020
+- (1) These stock-settled stock appreciation rights are subject to a five-year cliff vesting schedule and became vested and exercisable on October 28, 2018. - (2) These stock-settled stock appreciation rights are subject to a five-year cliff vesting schedule and became vested and exercisable on October 27, - (3) These stock-settled stock appreciation rights are subject to a five-year cliff vesting schedule and become vested and exercisable on October 26, 2020. - (4) These stock-settled stock appreciation rights are subject to a five-year cliff vesting schedule and become vested and exercisable on October 24, 2021.

-- (4) These stock-settled stock appreciation rights are subject to a five-year cliff vesting schedule and become vested and exercisable on October 24, 2021. - (5) These stock-settled stock appreciation rights are subject to a 20% per year ratable vesting schedule on each anniversary of the grant date with the first vesting to occur on December 14, 2018. - (6) Represents 1,512 restricted stock units that, as of August 25, 2018, were subject to both the satisfaction of performance criteria and time-based vesting as more fully described under the heading "Compensation Discussion and Analysis" in this Proxy Statement.
-In October 2018, the Compensation Committee determined that such 1,512 restricted stock units were earned based on the Company's revenues and adjusted operating margin in fiscal 2018.
-Of these restricted stock units, 504 become vested on October 22, 2018 and the remainder of such restricted stock units will vest in two equal annual installments on October 22, 2019 and October 22, 2020. - (7) The amount shown is based on the closing price of the Company's Common Stock of \$182.35 per share on August 24, 2018, the last trading day of fiscal 2018, as reported by the New York Stock Exchange. - (8) These restricted stock units are subject to a 20% per year ratable vesting schedule on each anniversary of the grant date with the first vesting to occur on December 14, 2018. - (9) These stock-settled stock appreciation rights are subject to a five-year cliff vesting schedule and become vested and exercisable on January 2, 2023. - (10) These restricted stock units are subject to a five-year cliff vesting schedule and become vested and exercisable on January 2, 2023. - (11) These stock-settled stock appreciation rights are subject to a five-year cliff vesting schedule and become vested and exercisable on October 23, 2022. - (12) These restricted stock units are subject to a five-year cliff vesting schedule and become vested and exercisable on December 20, 2022.
+- (5) These stock-settled stock appreciation rights are subject to a 20% per year ratable vesting schedule on each anniversary of the grant date with the first vesting occurring on December 14, 2018. - (6) These stock-settled stock appreciation rights are subject to a 20% per year ratable vesting schedule on each anniversary of the grant date with the first vesting to occur on November 27, 2019. - (7) Represents 2,737 restricted stock units that, as of August 31, 2019, were subject to the satisfaction of performance criteria as more fully described under the heading "Compensation Discussion and Analysis" in this Proxy Statement.
+In October 2019, the Compensation Committee determined that such 2,737 restricted stock units were earned and vested based on the Company's revenues and adjusted operating margin in fiscal 2019. - (8) The amount shown is based on the closing price of the Company's Common Stock of \$195.91 per share on August 30, 2019, the last trading day of fiscal 2019, as reported by the New York Stock Exchange. - (9) Represents 1,008 restricted stock units that have been earned based on the Company's revenues and adjusted operating margin in fiscal 2018.
+Of these restricted stock units, 504 became vested on October 22, 2019 and the remaining 504 units will vest on October 22, 2020. - (10) These restricted stock units are subject to a 20% per year ratable vesting schedule on each anniversary of the grant date with the first vesting having occurred on December 14, 2018. - (11) These restricted stock units are subject to a 20% per year ratable vesting schedule on each anniversary of the grant date with the first vesting to occur on November 27, 2019. - (12) These stock-settled stock appreciation rights are subject to a five-year cliff vesting schedule and become vested and exercisable on January 2, 2023 - (13) These stock-settled stock appreciation rights are subject to a five-year cliff vesting schedule and become vested and exercisable on October 22, 2023. - (14) These restricted stock units are subject to a five-year cliff vesting schedule and become vested and exercisable on January 2, 2023. - (15) These restricted stock units are subject to a five-year cliff vesting schedule and become vested and exercisable on October 22, 2023. - (16) These stock-settled stock appreciation rights are subject to a five-year cliff vesting schedule and become vested and exercisable on October 23, 2022. - (17) These restricted stock units are subject to a five-year cliff vesting schedule and become vested and exercisable on December 20, 2022.

-Option Exercises and Stock Vested Table - Fiscal 2018
+Option Exercises and Stock Vested Table - Fiscal 2019

-The following table sets forth the number of shares of Common Stock acquired or that vested and the aggregate dollar value realized as a result of stock-settled SAR exercises and the vesting of restricted stock units during fiscal 2018 with respect to our named executive officers:
+The following table sets forth the number of shares of Common Stock acquired or that vested and the aggregate dollar value realized as a result of stock-settled SAR exercises and the vesting of restricted stock units during fiscal 2019 with respect to our named executive officers: